FAQs & Visitor Information

-- Kings Landing’s administration offices are open year-round from 8:30 am to 4:30 pm, Monday to Friday.
+- Kings Landing’s administration offices are open year-round from 8:30 am to 4:30 pm, Monday to Friday, except on holidays.

 Are pets allowed at Kings Landing?

 Other animals are not permitted on the museum grounds.
 There are a number of animal care facilities located in the Fredericton area and a quick web search is sure to provide you with a reputable animal caregiver.

-In addition to horses, cows, pigs, goats, sheep, chickens, roosters, and geese, our farm team does include a few friendly dogs.
-They are trained to work on our farms and interact with guests.
+In addition to horses, cows, pigs, sheep, oxen, and rabbits, our farm team does include a friendly dog that is trained to work on our farms and interact with guests.

 How much does it cost to visit Kings Landing?